What can you do at no or low-cost in St. Augustine? A whole lot, that's what.

 In between are numerous city, county, and state parks, as well as areas managed by the St. Johns River Water Management District.
 Some require a fee for parking, but many are free and a number of them also offer access to St. Augustine's waterways.
 If you packed a kayak or paddleboard along with your beach gear and surfboard, you'll find plenty of free or low-cost places to launch.

 Want to provide more opportunities for the kids to let off a bit of steam?
 Grab a coffee and visit one of the many public playgrounds all over St. Augustine and the surrounding areas.
-One local favorite, Project Swing, (photo above) is temporarily closed for repairs that may take a while.
+One local favorite, Project Swing is temporarily closed for repairs, and will reopen in November of 2022.
 As an alternative, we offer the lovely playground in Lincolnville at Eddie Vickers Park, where you'll find a shaded picnic table, too.
 If your kids are too old for swings and teeter-totters and you were able to squeeze one or two skateboards (plus helmets and knee and elbow pads) into that full car, the Upchurch Skate Park on Anastasia Island and the Robert Laryn Skate Park at Treaty Park are both challenging and popular.

 The kids can cool down back at St. Augustine Beach while you visit the St. Johns County Ocean Pier.
 Pier access costs $2.00, but the amenities on land are free and include a splash park and playground for the little ones and volleyball and bocce courts for those who are older.